GottaYotta/PixelSDK/README.md

 After your transcode has completed, you may move, copy or delete the file found at the video.exportedVideoURL.

 There are many combinations of encoding settings you can provide.
-They must conform to the specifications set forth in the [AVAssetWriterInput](https://developer.apple.com/documentation/avfoundation/avassetwriterinput/1385912-init).
-There is also a list of available [codecs](https://developer.apple.com/documentation/avfoundation/avvideocodectype) and [settings](https://developer.apple.com/documentation/avfoundation/avassetwriterinput/video_settings_dictionaries).
+They must conform to the specifications set forth in AVFoundations [AVVideoSettings.h](https://github.com/theos/sdks/blob/master/iPhoneOS11.2.sdk/System/Library/Frameworks/AVFoundation.framework/Headers/AVVideoSettings.h) and [AVAudioSettings.h](https://github.com/theos/sdks/blob/master/iPhoneOS11.2.sdk/System/Library/Frameworks/AVFoundation.framework/Frameworks/AVFAudio.framework/Headers/AVAudioSettings.h) headers.
+There is also a list of available [codecs](https://developer.apple.com/documentation/avfoundation/avvideocodectype).
 Keep in mind each codec may have different requirements for the settings you provide.

-## Writing Custom Filters
+## Write Custom Filters

-You can easily create your own filters using Photoshop, Lightroom presets, [3D LUT](https://en.wikipedia.org/wiki/3D_lookup_table) files, or your favorite photo editing application.
+Easily create your own filters with Photoshop, Lightroom presets, [3D LUT](https://en.wikipedia.org/wiki/3D_lookup_table) files, or your favorite photo editing application.
 An RGB lookup image is used to remap the colors in photos and videos.
 This is the same method used by common social media apps.
 For more complex filters you can chain [GPUImage2](https://github.com/BradLarson/GPUImage2) operations e.g. LookupFilter --> Saturation --> Sharpen.

 **Step 1:** Open any test image of your choosing in your photo editor.